Automate management tasks using database jobs

 Example 3 shows a similar target group as Example 2, but an individual database is specifically excluded.
 The job step's action will not be executed in the excluded database.

 Example 4 shows a target group that contains an elastic pool as a target.
 Similar to Example 2, the pool will be dynamically enumerated at job run time to determine the list of databases in the pool.

-Example 5 and Example 6 show advanced scenarios where Azure SQL Servers, elastic pools, and databases can be combined using include and exclude rules.
+Example 5 and Example 6 show advanced scenarios where servers, elastic pools, and databases can be combined using include and exclude rules.

 Example 7 shows that the shards in a shard map can also be evaluated at job run time.

 The Job database itself can be the target of a job.
 In this scenario, the Job database is treated just like any other target database.
 The job user must be created and granted sufficient permissions in the Job database, and the database scoped credential for the job user must also exist in the Job database, just like it does for any other target database.